owensgl/biol525D/Topic_1/configure_ssh_agent.md

         # lists identities currently loaded in the agent
         ssh-add -l

    - If it says "The agent has no identities." then it is running, but no keys are loaded in it yet.
-Skip step 2.
+Skip step 3 (starting the agent).
    - If it lists one or more key fingerprints, such as

          4096 SHA256:W/q4wBqfovIxIL7iO6mnDM/IPl0pjW5SqbjwinYmu70 /home/foo/.ssh/id_rsa2 some name (RSA)

-     then skip step 2.
+     then skip step 3 (starting the agent).

    - If it says It "cannot connect to the agent", or "Connection refused" then it needs to be started.
-This would be surprising.
+This would be surprising, but not impossible.
 Typically the agent will be available from all terminals started locally in your desktop session.

-1. For whichever reason, _if it's not already running_, you can start an Agent with the following command:
+1. Starting the agent: For whichever reason, _if it's not already running_, you can start an Agent with the following command:

         eval "$(ssh-agent -s)"

    *Note:* This will start the agent in the background of the _current_ shell session _only_.
-(Optional:) To ensure your agent is running
+(Optional: To ensure your agent is running
-           whenever you open a new terminal (or another tab), you may add the following to the end of file `~/.bashrc`:
+           whenever you open a new terminal (or another tab), you may add the following to the end of file `~/.bashrc`):

     ```
 	#